-The Solo 401(k) Plan is essentially a regular, plain-old, vanilla 401(k) plan that has one participant, who is a self-employed individual (business partners and a spouse who is involved in the business can also participate).
+The Solo 401k Plan is essentially a regular, plain-old, vanilla 401(k) that has one participant who is a self-employed individual (business partners and a spouse who is involved in the business can also participate).
 There is some misinformation being disseminated about these plans and we would like to set the record straight.
-We want to let you know what are Solo 401(k) facts and what is fiction according to the Internal Revenue Service.
+We want to let you know what are Solo 401k facts and what is fiction according to the Internal Revenue Service.

 A 401(k) plan for a self-employed individual is a new kind of plan.

 The “one-participant 401(k) plan” is not a new type of plan.
 It is a traditional 401(k) plan covering only one employee.
 The plans have the same rules and requirements as any other 401(k) plan.
 The surging interest in these plans is a result of the EGTRRA tax law change that became effective in 2002.
 The law changed how salary deferral contributions are treated when calculating the maximum deduction limits for contributions to a 401(k) plan.
 This change created an opportunity for some people to put away additional amounts toward their retirement.
 The Solo 401k Plan is best suited for business owners who do not have any employees, other than themselves and perhaps their spouse.

-I can make up to $62,000 of contributions to my 401(k) Plan as employee and employer each year.
+I can make up to $62,000 of contributions to my Solo 401k Plan as employee and employer each year.

 The annual Solo 401k contribution consists of 2 parts, an employee salary deferral contribution and an employer profit sharing contribution.
 In 2019 the total contribution limit for a Solo 401k is $56,000 or $62,000 if age 50 or older.
 The total allowable contribution limits are combined to get the maximum Solo 401k contribution limit.